cersonsky-lab/AniSOAP/README.md

 # anisoap
-Python package to generate anisotropic representations for materials simulations.
+A Python Package for Computing the Smooth Overlap of Anisotropic Positions

 ## Installation